ChristophGmeiner/UdacityNDDE1_ETLPostgres/README.md

 <p>This notebook shows some basic analysis.</p>

 <h2>Potential next steps and imporovements</h2>
-*  Use Bulk method for loading data.
-This would be necessary with bigger amounts data to speed up the performance
+<p> 1.
+Use Bulk method for loading data.
+This would be necessary with bigger amounts data </p>
-*  Create a way to make only increment loads
+<p> 2.
+Create a way to make only increment loads </p>
-*  Create alerts or similar to monitor the etl pipeline
+<p> 3.
+Create alerts or similar to monitor the etl pipeline </p>